 Money Purchase Annual Allowance (MPAA) - If you were to draw defined contribution benefits from a scheme outside of USS the MPAA will be applied to the amount of money you can then save in to any other defined contribution scheme, including the USS Money Purchase AVC.
 In other words, only contributions paid in to a defined contribution arrangement up to the MPAA will benefit from tax relief.
 The MPAA is currently £10,000 a year.
 For more information please see our interactive tax factsheet.

 Lifetime allowance (LTA)

-The table below will give you an indication as to whether or not you might be affected by the LTA.
+The table below will give you an indication as to whether or not you might be affected by the current LTA.